johndanielb/deployjenkingke/README.md

-# Jenkins app deployment on GKE cluster using GitHub Actions.
+# Jenkins deployment on GKE cluster using GitHub Actions.

 ## Workflow